OSGeo/PROJ/docs/source/specifications/geodetictiffgrids.rst

       GEOGRAPHIC_3D_OFFSET .
 Sample values should be
       the value to add a longitude expressed in the CRS encoded in the GeoKeys to obtain a longitude value expressed in the target CRS.

+    + ``easting_offset``: valid for TYPE=HORIZONTAL_OFFSET.
+Sample values should be
+      the value to add a easting expressed in the CRS encoded in the GeoKeys to obtain a easting value expressed in the target CRS.

+    + ``northing_offset``: valid for TYPE=HORIZONTAL_OFFSET.
+Sample values should be
+      the value to add a northing expressed in the CRS encoded in the GeoKeys to obtain a northing value expressed in the target CRS.

     + ``ellipsoidal_height_offset``: valid for TYPE=ELLIPSOIDAL_HEIGHT_OFFSET or
       GEOGRAPHIC_3D_OFFSET .
 Sample values should be the value to add to the